luke4051/SQL_Project_Data_Job_Analysis/README.md

 5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills to learn for data analysts to maximize their market value.

 # Closing Thoughts
 With this project I was able to expand my SQL skills greatly and gain insights on the data analyst job market.
-Through the analysis it was determined that prioritizing skill development and job search efforts are necessary to identify ideal positions.
+Through the analysis I determined that prioritizing skill development and job search efforts are necessary to identify ideal positions.
 Aspiring data analysts can utilize this project to understand the skills that have the most demand and produce the highest salaries.
 The importance of continous learning and adapting to new technologies and systems is what will propel one in the field of data analytics.